 Hydrangeas are toxic to humans and dogs, cats, and horses.

 |Flower Color||Pink, purple. blue, red, white|

-Endless Summer® hydrangeas have medium to high water needs.
+Endless Summer hydrangeas have medium to high water needs.
 Throughout the growing season, the soil should be kept evenly moist but not waterlogged.
-Ensuring the plant has proper drainage is imperative in preventing root rot.
-If you are growing Endless Summer® hydrangeas in containers they will need significantly more water than when grown in the garden.
+Ensuring the plant has proper drainage is imperative to prevent root rot.

 Temperature and Humidity

 Endless Summer hydrangeas are hardy in USDA hardiness zones 4 to 9, making them available for most North American gardeners.

 Unlike other hydrangea varieties, Endless Summer hydrangeas have excellent winter hardiness and can withstand winter temperatures as low as -30 degrees Fahrenheit (or -34.4 degrees Celsius) at the coldest.
 This means that flowering is quite reliable regardless of winter temperatures.